stianloader/Micromixin/README.md

 ## Modules

+The Micromixin framework comes in five modules.

+ - "micromixin-annotations" includes
-The Micromixin framework comes in three modules. "micromixin-annotations" includes all the traditional mixin annotations that are implemented by Micromixin - nothing more.
+all the traditional mixin annotations that are implemented by Micromixin - nothing more.
-"micromixin-transformer" includes the transformer - i.e. it is the heart of the project.
+ - "micromixin-transformer" includes the transformer - i.e. it is the heart of the project.
-"micromixin-runtime" includes everything needed to run transformed classes (such as the CallbackInfo classes).
+ - "micromixin-runtime" includes everything needed to run transformed classes (such as the CallbackInfo classes).
-"micromixin-test-j8" includes tests for Micromxin and is the least interesting part of the project.
+ - "micromixin-test-j8" includes tests for Micromxin and is the least interesting part of the project.

 <b>Warning: In 90% of cases you'll want to bundle micromixin-transformer alongside